-Expand regional Antelope Valley groundwater banking partnerships by

-assessing alternatives to mitigate capacity

-constraints of using imported water

-aqueducts that connect Antelope Valley to the

-Los Angeles Basin.
+Expand regional Antelope Valley groundwater banking partnerships by assessing alternatives to mitigate capacity constraints of using imported water aqueducts that connect Antelope Valley to the Los Angeles Basin.

-Improving use of groundwater basins for storage supports the target to maximize ability to meet health and safety needs following an emergency by maintaining access to 6 months of emergency supply.
+On Target Improving use of groundwater basins for storage provides significant opportunities to enhance local storage and support the target to maximize ability to meet health and safety needs following an emergency by maintaining access to 6 months of emergency supply.